ChicoTeam/team-files/shoes4_todo.md

 If you've already done some of these steps, then you get the points for free!

-Note: Points are for bragging rights only and should not be used to determine self-worth or as currecny.
+Note: Points are for bragging rights only and should not be used to determine self-worth or as currency.